How Your Weight Affects Your Acid Reflux

 You’ve been scheduled for a colonoscopy as a routine screening for colon or rectal cancer.
-Or maybe it’s necessary to investigate symptoms, such as bleeding from your anus, pain in your abdomen, unexplained weight loss, or changes in your bowel movements.
+Or maybe it’s necessary to investigate symptoms, such as bleeding from your anus, pain in your abdomen, unexplained weight loss.

 Gastroesophageal reflux disease (GE) is a result of a faulty lower esophageal sphincter.
 When this ring doesn’t close properly, the contents of your stomach leak back into your esophagus and affect the back of your throat to cause a burning in the chest.